-Use as fuel in mobile or fixed combustion plants of mineral oil products and use as fuels in closed systems (Art.
+Use as fuel in mobile or fixed combustion plants of mineral oil products and use as fuels in closed systems

+(Art.
 56(4)(d) REACH).

-Use of substances when present in mixtures below the lowest concentration limits specified in Directive 1999/45/EC or in Part 3 of Annex VI to Regulation (EC) No 1272/2008 which results in the classification of the mixture as dangerous (Art.
-56(6)(b) REACH).
+Use of substances when present in mixtures below a concentration limit of 0.1% weight by weight (w/w) for substances referred to in Article 57(d), (e) and (f) REACH.
+For all other substances, use of substances when present in mixtures below the values specified in Article 11(3) of Regulation (EC) No 1272/2008 which result in the classification of the mixture as hazardous.

+(Art.
+56(6)(a) and (b) REACH).